foundry-rs/book/src/tutorials/best-practices.md

 ## General Contract Guidance

-1. Always use "absolute" paths for imports, i.e. paths relative to the repo root.
-This makes it easier to see where files are from and reduces churn when moving files around.

-   - Good: `import "script/Deploy.s.sol"`
-   - Bad: `import "../script/Deploy.s.sol"`

 1. Always use named import syntax, don't import full files.
 This restricts what is being imported to just the named items, not everything in the file.
 Importing full files can result in solc complaining about duplicate definitions and slither erroring, especially as repos grow and have more dependencies with overlapping names.

    - Good: `import {MyContract} from "src/MyContract.sol"` to only import `MyContract`.
    - Bad: `import "src/MyContract.sol"` imports everything in `MyContract.sol`.
 (Importing `forge-std/Test` or `Script` can be an exception here, so you get the console library, etc).

 1. Sort imports by `forge-std/` first, then dependencies, `test/`, `script/`, and finally `src/`.
-Within each, sort alphabetically by path (not by the explicit named items being imported). _(Note: This can be removed once [Foundry#3396](https://github.com/foundry-rs/foundry/issues/3396) is merged)._
+Within each, sort alphabetically by path (not by the explicit named items being imported). _(Note: This may be removed once [foundry-rs/foundry#3396](https://github.com/foundry-rs/foundry/issues/3396) is merged)._

-1. Similarly, sort named imports. _(Note: This can be removed once [Foundry#3396](https://github.com/foundry-rs/foundry/issues/3396) is merged)._
+1. Similarly, sort named imports. _(Note: This may be removed once [foundry-rs/foundry#3396](https://github.com/foundry-rs/foundry/issues/3396) is resolved)._

    - Good: `import {bar, foo} from "src/MyContract.sol"`
    - Bad: `import {foo, bar} from "src/MyContract.sol"`

+1. Note the tradeoffs between absolute and relative paths for imports (where absolute paths are relative to the repo root, e.g. `"src/interfaces/IERC20.sol"`), and choose the best approach for your project:

+   - Absolute paths make it easier to see where files are from and reduces churn when moving files around.
+   - Relative paths make it more likely your editor can provide features like linting and autocomplete, since editors/extensions may not understand your remappings.

 1. If copying a library from a dependency (instead of importing it), use the `ignore = []` option in the config file to avoid formatting that file.
 This makes diffing it against the original simpler for reviewers and auditors.

-1. Similarly, feel free to use the `disable-next-item`, `disable-next-line`, `disable-start`, `disable-end` code comment flags to ignore lines/sections of code that look better with manual formatting.
+1. Similarly, feel free to use the `// forgefmt: disable-*` comment directives to ignore lines/sections of code that look better with manual formatting.
+Supported values for `*` are:

+   - `disable-line`
+   - `disable-next-line`
+   - `disable-next-item`
+   - `disable-start`
+   - `disable-end`

 Additional best practices from [samsczun](https://twitter.com/samczsun)'s [How Do You Even Write Secure Code Anyways](https://www.youtube.com/watch?v=Wm3t8Fuiy1E) talk: